-Mr. Jeffrey Kin-fung Lam, GBS, JP, aged 63, has been an independent non-executive Director of the Company since 16 September 2009.
+Mr. Jeffrey Kin-fung Lam, GBS, JP, aged 64, has been an independent non-executive Director of the Company since 16 September 2009.
 Mr. Lam was appointed as a non-official member of the Hong Kong Executive Council in October 2012.
-Mr. Lam is also a member of the National Committee of the Chinese People's Political Consultative Conference, a member of the Hong Kong Legislative Council, the Chairman of the Assessment Committee of Mega Events Funds, a member of the board of Hong Kong Airport Authority, a member of the Fight Crime Committee in Hong Kong, a member of Independent Commission Against Corruption (ICAC) Complaints Committee and the Chairman of Aviation Security Company Limited.
+Mr. Lam is also a member of the National Committee of the Chinese People's Political Consultative Conference, a member of the Hong Kong Legislative Council, the Chairman of the Assessment Committee of Mega Events Funds, a member of the board of Hong Kong Airport Authority, a member of the Fight Crime Committee in Hong Kong, the Chairman of Independent Commission Against Corruption (ICAC) Complaints Committee from January 2016 to December 2017 and the Chairman of Aviation Security Company Limited.
 Mr. Lam is also a General Committee Member of the Hong Kong General Chamber of Commerce and the Vice-Chairman of The Hong Kong Shippers' Council.
-In addition, Mr. Lam is an independent non-executive director of CC Land Holdings Limited, China Overseas Grand Oceans Group Limited, Bracell Limited, Chow Tai Fook Jewellery Group Limited and Shougang Concord Technology Holdings Ltd., all of which are listed on the Hong Kong Stock Exchange.
+In addition, Mr. Lam is an independent nonexecutive director of CC Land Holdings Limited, China Overseas Grand Oceans Group Limited, Bracell Limited (formerly known as Sateri Holdings Limited), Chow Tai Fook Jewellery Group Limited and HNA International Investment Holdings Limited (formerly Shougang Concord Technology Holdings Ltd.), all of which are listed on the Hong Kong Stock Exchange.
+He serves as the Director on the Board of Heifer International - Hong Kong with effect from January 2016.
 Mr. Lam was also an independent non-executive director of Hsin Chong Construction Group Ltd. from August 2002 to May 2014.